 This website uses cookies to store information on your computer to ensure you get the best experience using our website.
 By using the site, you consent to the placement of these cookies.
 Learn more.

 Agree and dismissAs a healthcare interpreter, achieving national certification is a crucial step in your career.
 And when it comes to certification, CCHI stands out as the only organization offering accredited interpreter certifications in the United States.
-Our certifications are recognized as the benchmark of excellence in the industry, placing medical interpretation on par with other respected allied healthcare professions.
+Our certifications are recognized as the benchmark of excellence in the industry, placing medical interpreters on par with other respected allied healthcare professions.

 CCHI has offered an independent, national, comprehensive certification program to medical interpreters of all languages since 2009.
 We offer three types of certification credentials: the knowledge-based CoreCHI™ certification and performance-based CoreCHI-P™ certification, intended for interpreters of all languages, and the performance-based CHI™ certification in Spanish, Arabic, and Mandarin.